 This trigger condition sets off an automation whenever a user is assigned in a User data type column.
 It will trigger both when a new user is added to the column and when the existing user value is changed to a different user.

 When a new row is created from a Form submission

 This trigger works with Forms and Form views, allowing you to set up automations for new form submissions.
 This trigger only activates when a user submits data through a form, not when you manually add or update the form data in a work worksheet.

 Every time period (recurrent)

-After determining what trigger conditions to give your automation, you may want to customize conditions and apply either standard Spreadsheet.com actions or actions that integrate with outside systems.
+After determining what trigger conditions to give your automation, you may want to customize conditions and apply standard action types and integration action types that work with third-party apps and services.